 - They focus on past performance with little attention paid to future performance improvement, learning and development.

-- Feedback often comes from a single source (the line manager) which many not account for the experiences of peers, customers, and the individuals themselves.
+- Feedback often comes from a single source (the line manager) which can give too narrow a view.

-However, the research also uncovered aspects of performance reviews that often get overlooked and arguably need more attention.
+However, the research also uncovered aspects of performance reviews that are often overlooked.
 For example, the two uses of performance reviews – for learning and development purposes, and for administrative purposes of informing decisions on pay and promotion – involve different cognitive processes, so it seems best to separate these as far as possible by focusing on them separately.
+Further, as the purpose of performance reviews cannot be taken for granted, the purpose should always be made clear.

-What’s more, there’s strong evidence that it’s employees’ reactions to feedback, rather than the feedback itself, that influences future performance.
-So it’s crucial that employees see performance reviews as fair as well as useful.
+Additionally, there’s strong evidence that it’s employees’ reactions to feedback, rather than the feedback itself, that influences future performance.
+So it’s crucial that employees see performance reviews as fair as well as useful and worthwhile checking in with employees afterwards to see if this is the case.

 Assessing and measuring performance